integreat-io/integreat/README.md

 [Configuring metadata](#configuring-metadata) for more.

 #### `SET`
 Send data to a source.
-Returned in the `data` property is whatever the adapter returns.
+Returned in the `data` property is the data that was sent to the source – casted, but not mapped to the source.

 The data to send is provided in the payload `data` property, and must given as an array of objects in [Integreat's data format](#the-data-format).